 Following Australia’s move to allow medical cannabis use in 2016, several types of cannabis markets developed in response.
 Cannabis growing, retail, cannabis-focused clinics, medicinal products, pharmaceuticals and cannabis doctors are just some of the various areas that have grown since 2016.

 The government maintains a progressive yet tight view of medical cannabis.
-Somehow this prompts the increase in growing cannabis consumerism.

 In September 2019, the ACT (Australian Capital Territory) parliament passed a bill that would “remove any penalty for possessing up to 50 grams of dry cannabis, or 150 grams of “fresh cannabis,” and for growing up to two plants,” as per The Sydney Morning Herald .

-Despite these reforms, there is still a huge space of unrecognized cannabis market types waiting to be prodded on.
 So, where does this leave the Australian medical cannabis market in terms of business opportunities?

-In Victoria since 2016, legalised medicinal cannabis company giants such as Cannatrek (One of CanView’s partners) have been investing in the state.
-Up to $30 million in investment was made in 2019 to realise the expansion, cultivation, and production of medicinal cannabis .
+In Victoria since 2016, legalised medicinal cannabis company giants such as Cannatrek (one of CanView’s partners) have been investing in the state.
+Up to $30 million in investment was made in 2019 to realise the expansion, cultivation and production of medicinal cannabis .